Nexis-Network/homepage/content/docs/guides/autoscaling-guide.md

 ## Enable Autoscaling for a compute endpoint

-[Exzo Network Pro Plan](/docs/introduction/pro-plan) users can edit an individual compute endpoint to alter the compute endpoint configuration, which includes _Autoscaling_.
+[Nexis Network Pro Plan](/docs/introduction/pro-plan) users can edit an individual compute endpoint to alter the compute endpoint configuration, which includes _Autoscaling_.

 To edit a compute endpoint:

-1. In the Exzo Network Console, select **Branches**.
+1. In the Nexis Network Console, select **Branches**.
 1. Select a branch.
 1. Click on the compute endpoint you want to edit.
 ![Edit compute endpoint menu](/docs/guides/autoscaling_edit.png)